HOW FILMING IN VIETNAM FACILITATES YOUR PRODUCTION PROJECT?

 Myanmar 14 day

-If you are citizens of the above countries, you don't need a visa to enter the country.
+If you are a citizen of the above countries, you don't need a visa to enter the country.
 However, MoFA will consult with the Department of Immigration about your status of entering the country for filming purpose.
 This is an internal process.

 VIETNAM DRONE PERMIT